Who Accepts Bitcoin as Payment?

 No. eBay does not allow Bitcoin as a payment method.

 While not a lot of places accept Bitcoin directly, it’s clear to see that the adoption of Bitcoin as a payment method is increasing with each year.
+One example is the emergence of companies such as NowPayments, a crypto payment gateway that can integrate to any business and allow it to accept Bitcoin, as well as many other coins.

 Do you know of any business that accepts bitcoin as payment and is not listed on this page?
 Feel free to share it in the comment section below.